movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 filesystem-tree path; such updates are represented as delayed references and processed from a controlled commit context.

-Commit must not acquire arbitrary vnode locks after it has closed the transaction.
+Commit does not acquire arbitrary vnode locks after it has closed the transaction.
+Inode items are encoded while the operation still owns the vnode lock and an ordinary transaction handle.
 A caller such as `fsync` flushes the relevant vnode data before requesting the commit.
-Mount-wide sync flushes dirty vnodes before closing the transaction.
+Mount-wide sync will flush dirty vnodes before closing the transaction.
 The transaction itself tracks everything that commit must wait for without a vnode scan.

 ## Reservations and allocation